 March is maple month in the Berkshires.
 In fact, that sweet golden nectar you pour over pancakes and waffles is widely celebrated throughout the state in late winter/early spring.
-Warm days and cool nights signal that soon the maple sugar trees will release their sap.
+Warm days and cool nights signal that the maple sugar trees will soon release their sap.
 And when the sap starts to flow, the trees are tapped and buckets collect the sticky liquid that will eventually be transformed into syrup and other tasty products you can sample at local sugar shacks.

 Cooking with Maple Syrup